ggtracker/sc2reader/README.rst

 description of the information that can be extracted please consult the `documentation`_ hosted on Read the Docs.

-The library is production ready and reasonably stable.
+The library is production ready and reasonably stable. `travis-ci`_ provides a record of continuous testing which you can `see here`_

 Replays